 An in-depth study of the links between religion and violence, examining the Holocaust as a paradigmatic case while exploring other representative cases of religious violence.
-Prerequisite: 24 credits in ISP, including ITW 101 and IQL 101.
+Prerequisite: 24 credits in ISP, including ITW 101 and QL.
 Spring, even years.

 Explores relationship between Christianity and Judaism with special attention to historic antipathies, their role in preparing European culture for the Holocaust, and mixed legacies of contempt and good will that distinguished Christian persecution, resistance, and rescue during the Third Reich.
 Analyzes responses to this difficult history and its ongoing impact.
-Prerequisite: 24 credits in ISP including ITW-101 and IQL- 101.
+Prerequisite: 24 credits in ISP, including ITW 101 and QL.
 Spring, odd years.

 An examination of the history of the 19th- and 20th-century eugenics movement in the United States and Europe.
 Efforts to "improve" humanity by selectively controlling or eliminating individuals deemed socially undesirable because of race or disability will be investigated by exploring science, legislation, and popular culture.
 Cross-listed as HIST 373.
 Fall, odd years.

-This course involves intensive sociological study of a particular genocide.
-The genocide to be studied can change in any given semester.
-Topics include application of the term genocide; historical, social, and cultural background; theoretical explanations for the genocide; and the extent of intervention to stop it.
+This course involves intensive sociological study of Rwandan society, with a particular focus on its 1994 genocide.
+Topics include historical, social, and cultural background; assessment of theoretical explanations for the genocide; the extent of international intervention to stop it; and post-genocide social institutions and culture.
 Prerequisite: IIHGS 255 or SOC 305, or permission of instructor.
 Cross-listed as SOC 427.
-Occasionally.
+Spring, even years.